Spanish Comparatives and Spanish Superlatives

 This is the English equivalent adding a “very” or “super” before the adjective.

-Some More Comparisons: MÁS QUE and MENOS QUE
+More than in Spanish and Less than in Spanish: MÁS QUE and MENOS QUE

 Other comparisons you will make will be of the greater and lesser sort.
 In other words, you will say that something has more or less of a quality than the other thing.
 For example,